jmursi/Jmursi.github.io/_projects/projects.md

 author_profile: true
 ---

+### Scam Data Collection & Threat Intelligence
+---
+At IwazoLab, I am leading the creation of a **community-driven dataset on SMS and mobile scams** in Africa.
+This project supports the development of AI-powered threat intelligence and scam detection tools for financial protection.
+---

 ### Habari Harbour – Social Media Listening Tool
 Led the creation of a social media listening and sentiment analysis tool that provides brand tracking and social insights to content creators and brands in Kenya.
 The tool supports informed decision-making in Kenya’s digital landscape and empowers local influencers with actionable insights.

 ---
 ### Finlingo – AI-Powered Financial Literacy Platform
 Founder of a conversational AI platform aimed at improving financial literacy and detecting mobile scams.
 Features include real-time scam detection, adaptive learning, and fraud awareness.
 Built in partnership with Afrela.